No-regret Exploration in Contextual Reinforcement Learning: ONLINE ESTIMATES AND CONFIDENCE SET CONSTRUCTION

-Algorithm~\ref{alg:GLM-ONS} only stores the empirical covariance matrix and solves the optimization problem \eqref{eq:ONS} using the current context.
+Algorithm~\ref{alg:GLM-ONS} only stores the empirical covariance matrix and solves the optimization problem \eqref{eq:ONS} for the current context.
 Since $\C{W}$ is convex, this is a tractable problem and can be solved via any off-the-shelf optimizer up to desired accuracy.
 The total computation time for each context and all $(s,a)$ pairs is $O(\text{poly}(S,A,d))$ with no dependence on $t$.
 Furthermore, we only store $SA$-many matrices of size $S \times d$ and covariance matrices of sizes $d \times d$.
-Thus, both time and memory complexity of the method scale as $\C{O}(\text{poly}(S,A,H,d))$ per episode.
+Thus, both time and memory complexity of the method are bounded by $\C{O}(\text{poly}(S,A,H,d))$ per episode.